Anasalsmadi11/reading-note/class-05.md

 image in pixels.

 ### width
-This specifies the width of the image in pixels.
+This specifies the width of the image in pixeles.

 ## Aligning Images Horizontally
 left: